Signal reconstruction from the magnitude of subspace components: Replacing the algebraic reconstruction formula with semidefinite programming

 \subsection{The dual certificate $Y$}

-To derive the dual certificate $Y$, we will use Proposition \ref{prop:2} from the deterministic setting and the Remark \ref{remark:13}.
+To derive the dual certificate $Y$, we can follow the ideas in \cite{Candes:2012fk,Candes:uq,Demanet:2012uq} adapted to $k>1$.
+We will use Proposition \ref{prop:2} from the deterministic setting and the Remark \ref{remark:13}.
 Let $\{V_j\}_{j=1}^n\subset\mathcal{G}_{k,d}$ be independently chosen random subspaces with identical distribution $\sigma_k$.
-The choice $Y_1:=2I-2P_x$ would satisfy both conditions in \eqref{eq:3} but may not lie in the range of
+The choice